Click Here for Overview of 2014 Summer Programs

-Click Here to Register for a spring break program.
+Click Here to REGISTER for Summer Programs

 To schedule a tour (not a class), call us at 972.292.6350

 Frisco Fire SafetyTown offers FREE safety education programs during both FISD spring break and the summer break.
 We offer a wide range of safety topics for children in kindergarten through fifth grade.
 Programs include a short classroom presentation, a hands-on activity and bike time in the village.
 We have a fleet of children's bikes, some with training wheels.
 Adults are required to accompany each child.

 Attendees must register at least two business days prior to the date of the desired program.